 Despite the high prevalence of foot problems and the significant impact foot impairment can have, foot problems often go unreported because many people, particularly older individuals, consider foot pain an inevitable consequence of ageing rather than a medical condition.10 Early, non-operative treatment can be useful in the management of hallux valgus symptoms.
 Options include nonsteroidal anti-inflammatory medications, steroid injections, activity modifications, shoe modifications, and orthotics or rocker bottom shoes.
 Prefabricated foot orthoses and rocker-sole footwear were similarly effective at reducing foot pain in people with first metatarsophalangeal joint osteoarthritis in a clinical study, although the prefabricated foot orthoses had greater adherence and fewer associated adverse events.9

-If pain persists, however, a minimally invasive surgical intervention, like PROstep™ MICA™, is an option.
-Surgical interventions aimed at correcting or slowing the progression of HV deformity have a number of beneficial effects on localized pain relief.
-Surgical correction of hallux valgus allows improved ambulation and quality of life scores.5,9
+If pain persists, however, a minimally invasive surgical intervention, like PROstep™ MICA™ bunion surgery, is an option.
+Surgical interventions aimed at correcting or slowing the progression of bunion deformity have a number of beneficial effects on localized pain relief.
+Surgical correction of bunions allows improved ambulation and quality of life scores.5,9